-You’ve found your dream wedding dress, but it’s not quite perfect… Yet.
-Maybe it’s missing just that one little thing… Perhaps it has a straight neckline, and your heart was set on a sweetheart neckline.
-Or maybe it has tank straps, and you would really prefer delicate cap-sleeves.
-Did you know that with the help of an experienced seamstress or alterations specialist, it’s possible to achieve your dream wedding dress?
-From simply taking a dress in, to a drastic alteration, read our tips for successful wedding dress alterations!
+You’ve found your dream wedding dress, but you’d like to make it truly yours… Maybe it’s missing that one little thing… Perhaps it has a straight neckline, and your heart was set on a sweetheart… Or maybe it has tank straps, and you would really prefer delicate cap sleeves.
+Did you know that with the help of an experienced seamstress or alterations specialist, it’s possible to perfect your dream wedding dress?
+Scroll through our tips for handling successful alterations below!

 1. The Possibilities Are Endless…